cjstehno/mazes/README.md

 Note: this is not intended to be an official port of the code from the book.
 I am making my own changes as I see fit.
 If you are reading the book and want the Groovy version of the code, you can at least have this as a general reference.

+> Note: the current code is a very trimmed-down and refactored version of the ported Ruby code.
+If you want a more complete porting, closer to the original Ruby code, see the "[book](https://github.com/cjstehno/mazes/releases/tag/book)" tag.

 ## Maze Server

 As an extra twist on this project, I am going to refactor it into a Spring Boot project providing a sub-set of the mazes as an online maze generator.